We have updated our health and safety measures so that when you come on retreat with us you feel safe

-With the latest developments in the pandemic and lateral flow tests being available to everyone, we have decided to ask that everyone take a lateral flow test 5 days prior to coming on the retreat, so that if it comes back positive you have time to get a PCR test to confirm a positive test result.
-If it comes back negative we ask that you start to limit the number of people you see prior to the retreat and take another test the day before your retreat starts.
-That way we can attempt to create covid free retreats.
+Safe retreats mean everyone doing their bit!
+The latest developments in the pandemic mean lateral flow tests are being available to everyone.
+As a result, we have decided to ask that everyone take a lateral flow test 5 days prior to coming on the retreat.
+That way, if it comes back positive you have time to get a PCR test to confirm a positive test result.
+Furthermore, if it comes back negative we ask that you start to limit the number of people you see prior to the retreat and take another test the day before your retreat starts.
+That way we can attempt to create covid free retreats which mean, safe retreats!

-We have health and safety measures in a way that won’t detract away from being on a retreat where you feel you can relax and get away from the real world for a while (don’t worry we won’t make you wear full protective body suits!)
+We have health and safety measures in a way that won’t detract away from being on a retreat.
+Your retreat hosts ensure you feel you can relax and get away from the real world for a while.
+Don’t worry we won’t make you wear full protective bodysuits!

-We have partnered with a health and safety company of experts and consultants to manage our health and safety and risk assessments to make sure we are 100% legally compliant to protect you, our retreat teams and our venues to the best of our abilities.
+To ensure safe retreats, we have partnered with a company of experts and consultants to manage our health and safety and risk assessments.
+This way, we make sure we are 100% legally compliant to protect you, our retreat teams and our venues to the best of our abilities.

-Not only will we have the highest standards in this area, but we also now include free certificated training courses in over 100 courses for our retreats teams which can be used as CPD in, for example, coronavirus social distancing and hygiene, health and safety, first aid, food hygiene,
+Our Safe Retreats policy not only will we have the highest standards in this area, but we also now include free certificated training courses for our retreats teams.
+These can be used as CPD in coronavirus social distancing and hygiene, health and safety, first aid, food hygiene,

-risk assessment and many more and all our teams will have completed these courses prior to working on our retreats so that our operations are standardised on each and every one of our retreats.
+risk assessment and many more!
+Rest assured, all of our teams will have completed these courses prior to working on our retreats.
+Our operations are standardised to create Safe Retreats on each and every one of our yoga escapes.

 Meanwhile, prior to each retreat, we will share with our guests our latest health and safety measures in reaction to the government guidelines for coronavirus at that time.
-We are legally compliant and can reassure you that you are being taken care of to the highest standards so you can focus on relaxing, letting go and having fun.
+We are legally compliant and can reassure you that you are being taken care of to the highest standards.
+That way, you can focus on relaxing, letting go and having fun on your yoga retreat!

 Please note: The information here are guidelines that are subject to change, according to the fast pace of change that the pandemic moves at.